tomazcx/odonto-dashboard-go/README.md

 # Odonto Dashboard

-A dashboard for a dentist clinic.
-Here you can manage your patients and its appointments informations.
+The Odonto Dashboard is a comprehensive solution designed for dental clinics, enabling efficient management of patient information and appointment details.

+## Getting Started

-To start using it, clone the repository:
+To begin using the Odonto Dashboard, follow these steps:

+1. **Clone the repository:**

 ```bash
 git clone https://github.com/tomazcx/odonto-dashboard-go.git
 ```

-## How to run it in developer mode
+## Running in Developer Mode

-After cloning the repository, build the image with the designed Dockerfile for development environment:
+After cloning the repository, build the Docker image using the dedicated Dockerfile for the development environment:

 ```bash
 docker build -t odonto-dashboard-dev -f Dockerfile.development .